Poppin’ Pills & Banning Weed – The NFL’s Controversial Use Of Painkillers

 This isn’t new information but it isn’t discussed enough.
 It’s too important to brush over, due to the fact that former NFL players are now stepping up to say that their lives have been negatively affected by these processes.

 In the NFL, the name of the game is winning football games.
 Careers are on the line every week, bonuses are on the line, futures are on the line… you get it.
 Winning is most important to every NFL organization as winning brings the dollars in.
-Such a will to win can often lead to controversial decisions.
+Such a will to win can often lead to controversial decisions, such as bribing your head coach to tank.

 Concussion Protocol Controversy